Topological phase and edge states dependence of the RKKY interaction in zigzag silicene nanoribbon: Numerical results

-where $J_H=J^2_c\chi_{xx}$, $J_{DM}=J^2_c \chi_{xy}$ and $J_I=J^2_c(\chi_{zz}-\chi_{xx})$.
-In this paper, we mainly focus on the half filling, $\varepsilon_F=0$ for various configurations for which positions of two magnetic impurities are whether located inside the ZSNR or on the edges in the same or different sublattices.
-Our main purpose here is to explore the topological phase dependence of the RKKY interaction.
-In this regard, we consider two electric field values with which their corresponding bulk gaps are equal, for instance we select $E_z=1$ meV and $E_z=6.8$ meV where the bulk band gap of these two fields is $2.9$ meV and calculate the RKKY interaction between two magnetic impurities as a function of distance between them for different impurity configurations.
+The general features of the exchange coupling, basically the dependence of the RKKY interaction on the distance $R$, have been numerically studied previously~\cite{Xiao} for a bulk silicene system.
+Here, we mainly focus on the half filling $(\varepsilon_F=0)$ for various configurations for which the positions of two magnetic impurities are either inside the ZSNR or on the edges.
+Our main purpose here is to explore the topological phase and edge states dependence of the RKKY interaction.
+In this regard, we consider two electric field strengths in which their corresponding bulk gaps are equal.
+For instance, we choose $l E_z=1$ meV, and $l E_z=6.8$ meV, where the bulk band gaps of these two fields are both $2.9$ meV, and then calculate the RKKY interaction between the two magnetic impurities as a function of distance between them for different impurity configurations.